Yairama/Yairama/README.md

 ### ✨&nbsp; About Me

-As an enthusiastic mining engineer and data science aficionado, I've had the pleasure of being part of exciting projects like Fleet Match, where I helped match the perfect mining vehicles for optimal operations.
-From surface to underground mining, I've honed my skills in rock blasting, fleet dispatch, and more.
-But my expertise doesn't stop there!
-I'm also a tech-savvy polymath with a passion for programming in Python, Java, C++, and diving into 3D development using OpenGL and Vulkan.
-I've even ventured into the realm of predictive modeling, creating fuel, throughput, and production models for the mining industry, and experimenting with AI applications like a self-driving simulator for mining equipment.
-Always eager to learn and apply my diverse skill set, I'm a researcher-in-training with a thirst for knowledge and a drive to make mining smarter and more efficient.
-Let's dig into the future of mining with AI and data science!
+As a passionate mining engineer and data science enthusiast 🚀, I've thrived in groundbreaking projects like Fleet Match, where I've paired the ideal mining vehicles to maximize efficiency 🏗️.
+My journey has taken me from surface to the depths of underground mining, mastering rock blasting, fleet dispatch, and beyond.
+But there’s more to me!
+I'm a tech wizard 🧙‍♂️ who loves coding in Python, Java, C++, and exploring 3D development with tools like OpenGL and Vulkan.

-NOTE: Top languages does not indicate my skill level or anything like that.
-It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
-There are others which I haven't put up on GitHub.
+Venturing further, I’ve crafted predictive models for fuel usage, throughput, and production in the mining sector, and even dabbled in AI, developing a self-driving simulator for mining equipment.
+As a researcher with an insatiable curiosity, I'm all about leveraging my versatile skills to revolutionize mining with smarter techniques and AI integration.
+Let’s pave the way for a smarter future in mining with AI and data science! ⛏️👨‍💻 Let's innovate together!

 <p align=center><img alt="loficity" width="600px" src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExNDU4ZWQ5YTNkNzY5ZDdiODg1OGYzZTNmMjlkMWZlMmVlNjU4YzEyNyZjdD1n/VFHa3Kg39gFLVbinN1/giphy.gif" ></img></p>